carina-cc/elizabethgould/essay.md

 <param ve-image
        fit="contain"
-       title="Himalayan Monal (Lophophorus impeyanus) in “A Century of Birds from the Himalaya Mountains”" description="Illustrated by Elizabeth Gould for John Gould’s “A Century of Birds from the Himalaya Mountains”, 1831." license="public domain"
+       title="Himalayan Monal (Lophophorus impeyanus) in “A Century of Birds from the Himalaya Mountains”" description="Illustrated by Elizabeth Gould for John Gould’s “A Century of Birds from the Himalaya Mountains”, 1831." attribution="Biodiversity Heritage Library (https://www.biodiversitylibrary.org/page/42203694)"
+       license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/5/57/A_century_of_birds_from_the_Himalaya_Mountains_%28TAB._LX%29_%289240055086%29.jpg">